1979 Los Angeles Rams season: Week 7

-In a dominating performance by the Cowboys, Roger Staubach passed for 3 touchdowns and Tony Dorsett ran for 103 and another.
+In a dominating performance by the Cowboys, Roger Staubach passed for three touchdowns and Tony Dorsett ran for 103 and a touchdown.

 Week 8

-The Chargers, normally known for a high-powered offense, forced eight turnovers, including 4 INT's and 4 fumble recoveries (one for a touchdown).
-They also had five sacks and numerous hits on QB Haden.
+The Chargers forced eight turnovers, including four interceptions and four fumble recoveries (one for a touchdown), with five sacks and numerous hits on Haden.
 Dan Fouts passed for 326 yards and two touchdowns.

 Week 9

-Haden passed for 282 yards and two touchdowns, but also threw 4 more INT's and had trouble making big plays.
-Giants rookie QB Phil Simms made plenty both running and passing.
+Haden passed for 282 yards and two touchdowns but also threw four more interceptions and had trouble making big plays.
+Giants rookie QB Phil Simms found success running and passing.

 Week 10

-Rams defense turned in a record-setting performance, holding the Seahawks to minus-7 yards of total offense and one first down.
-Haden threw two touchdowns on 21-of-24 passing and set a team record with 13 straight completions, but fractured his right pinky finger in the Kingdome's AstroTurf and would be lost for the rest of the season.
+The Rams defense turned in a record-setting performance, holding the Seahawks to minus-7 yards of total offense and one first down.
+Haden threw two touchdowns on 21-of-24 passing and set a team record with 13 straight completions, but fractured his right pinky finger and would be lost for the rest of the season.

 Week 11

-With both Haden and backup Vince Ferragamo out, the Rams turned to Jeff Rutledge.
-Rutledge played it close to the vest, threw for a touchdown, and led the Rams to a 23–14 lead after 3, but the defense couldn't hold off a comeback.
+With both Haden and backup Vince Ferragamo out, the Rams turned to quarterback Jeff Rutledge, who threw for a touchdown and helped the Rams to a 23–14 lead after three quarters, but the defense faltered.

 Week 12

-Ferragamo made his first start of the season in this Monday night game and immediately showed his "big-play" capability, completing long touchdown passes to young speedsters Preston Dennard and Billy Waddy.
+Ferragamo made his first start of the season in this Monday night game and showed his big-play capability, completing long touchdown passes to young speedsters Preston Dennard and Billy Waddy.

 Week 13

-An unexpected tough game against the 1–11 49ers that featured many big plays, including an 80-yard blocked field goal return touchdown by Ram CB Sid Justin and a 71-yd. touchdown pass from Ferragamo to Tyler.
+An unexpectedly tough game against the 1–11 49ers featured many big plays, including an 80-yard blocked field-goal return touchdown by Rams CB Sid Justin and a 71-yard touchdown pass from Ferragamo to Tyler.

 Week 14

-Rams lined up for a potential game-winning field goal in overtime, but holder Nolan Cromwell scored on a 5-yard touchdown run to lift the Rams into first place in the NFC West.
-The Rams took sole possession of the division lead the next night when the Raiders rallied from a 35–14 deficit in New Orleans to defeat the Saints 42–35.
+After the Rams gained only 44 yards in the first half, Malavasi benched Ferragamo in favor of backup Bob Lee after halftime.
+In overtime, the Rams ran a fake field goal and holder Nolan Cromwell scored on a five-yard touchdown run to lift the Rams into first place in the NFC West.
+The Rams took sole possession of the division lead the next night when the Saints lost.

 Week 15

-In this impressive road game, the Rams clinched their seventh straight NFC West division title.
-Ferragamo was entrenched as the Rams' quarterback by this time, and would go on to an impressive postseason.
+Scoring 28 points in the second quarter and forcing five Falcons turnovers, the Rams clinched their seventh straight NFC West division title, an NFL record.
+Tyler gained 150 yards from scrimmage in the win.